Maritime Transport Act 1994

 You could also call this:

-"Agents can keep levy money from ship payments to cover their costs"
+"Agents can keep levy money from ship payments"

-If you are an agent for a ship, you might have to pay something called maritime levies.
-You can take the amount of these levies out of the money you receive for the ship, as well as any reasonable expenses you had to pay because of the levies.
-This means you can keep this money to cover the costs you had to pay.
+If you are an agent for a ship, you might have to pay maritime levies.
+You can take the cost of these levies out of the money you get for the ship.
+You can also take out any extra costs you had to pay because of the levies.
+You can do this if you are liable for the levies under the Maritime Transport Act 1994 regulations.
+This means you can keep the money for the levies and your expenses when you get paid for the ship.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.